 The question is – how to sell your family counseling services?

 Explain through your content that the right counselor can sit down with their family, hear everybody’s side of the story, and help family members work toward a resolution of conflict.
 Perhaps the issue isn’t the fault of anyone, as in the dishes example.
-Then again, in the case of parental drug use or abuse, perhaps the fault of a family rift has someone who is responsible.
+Then again, in parental drug use or abuse, perhaps the fault of a family rift has someone responsible.
 And maybe everybody is at fault, and each has their particular pet issue.

-Someone too close to the situation will necessarily have an emotional response that has an accusatory ring to it.
-This accusatory communication will naturally be met with a rebuttal that may or may not be just, but certainly doesn’t help heal the wound.
+Someone too close to the situation will necessarily have an emotional response with an accusatory ring.
+This accusatory communication will naturally be met with a rebuttal that may or may not be but certainly doesn’t help heal the wound.

 The Family Rock-Tumbler